 Popping up from behind a ridge, this Blackfoot has just launched a ASRAAM at an enemy anti-aircraft vehicle

 Flying troops to a landing zone is only part of the problem.
 Once there, getting them safely on the ground can be a challenge all by itself.
-It is important that every helo pilot is familiar with the landing options available to him, and is able to pick the right one to suit the situation at hand.
+It is important that every helo pilot is familiar with the landing options available to them, and is able to pick the right one to suit the situation at hand.

 A touchdown insertion is the most common type, used whenever possible.
 All that is required is a helicopter-sized patch of relatively level open ground to set down on.
 This type of landing is also used when extracting troops, for obvious reasons.